InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 and connect to the internal messaging bus to stream events to a client.

-The implementation is based on Python and the [FastAPI] framework, offering _public_ web-sockets managed by an _internal_ API, managed by the AS using the required endpoint: -
+The implementation is based on Python and the [FastAPI] framework, offering _public_ WebSockets managed by an _internal_ API, managed by the AS using the required endpoints: -

-    /event-stream POST
+    /event-stream/ POST
-    /event-stream GET
+    /event-stream/ GET
     /event-stream/{id} DELETE

 See the AS documentation for more details, and the discussion of the [Event Streams] service on its internal wiki.

-The application runs two **uvicorn** FastAPI processes in the container: - an API listening on port `8081`, and the web-socket service listening on port `8080`.
+The application runs two **uvicorn** FastAPI processes in the container.
+An API listening on port `8081`, and the WebSocket service listening on port `8080`.

 ## Contributing
 The project uses: -